-Multiplication tricks for mental math in this post will let you do multiplication faster than a calculator.
-There are many multiplication tricks to do mental math, but the ones covered here can be applied to multiply any set of numbers.
-Learning the techniques in this post will be like learning to ride a bi-cycle.
-Once you learnt it, it is really very hard to forget.
+The mental multiplication tricks and tips in this post will let you do mental math faster than a calculator entirely in your head.
+There are many mental strategies for multiplication, but the mental multiplication strategies covered here can be applied to multiply any set of numbers.
+Learning the mental multiplication tips in this post will be like learning to ride a bicycle.
+Once you learn it, it is really very hard to forget it.

-Before you proceed, you must be adept with single digit multiplication.
-It is a prerequisite that you know single digit multiplication tables from 1 x 1 to 9 x 9.
-If you are a little rusty, book mark this post now and make sure you memorize your single digit multiplication tables.
+Before we proceed, you must have mastered single-digit multiplication.
+It is a prerequisite that you know your single-digit multiplication tables from 1 x 1 to 9 x 9 before you do mental multiplication of large numbers.
+If you are a little rusty, bookmark this post now and make sure you memorize your single digit multiplication tables first.
 If you are strong in your single digit multiplication, you can read on.

 The Secret of Mental Multiplication Tricks

 Before we get into multiplication tricks to do mental math, let us quickly define what a multiplicand and a multiplier is.
 Take for example, the multiplication problem 43 x 23.
-Here 43 is the multiplicand - the number being multiplied, and 23 is the multiplier - the number which is multiplying the first number.
+Here the number 43 is the multiplicand – the number being multiplied.
+The number 23 is the multiplier – the number which is multiplying the first number.

 The rule is simple.
 Multiply from left to right.
 One digit at a time.

-The reason why left to right multiplication is fast is because you have to remember lesser numbers in your head when you try to multiply from left to right.
-Also you will immediately start calling out the answer from the very first step of the process.
+Left to right multiplication is faster because you have to remember fewer numbers to recall and use later.
+You will immediately start calling out the answer from the very first step of the calculation.

-Now you try multiplying 7142 x 6.
-The procedure to arrive at this answer is the same as before and you can find it below:
+Now try multiplying 7142 x 6.
+The procedure is the same as before and you can find it below:

-Rounding up and then using the multiplication tricks is especially useful when the numbers end in 7, 8 or 9.
-It greatly simplifies the multiplication problem.
+Using mental multiplication tricks after rounding up is useful when the numbers end in 7, 8 or 9.
+It greatly simplifies the multiplication.
 Let us see how to apply this with an example.
-Multiply 68 x 2.
+Multiply 68 x 3.

 1. Round up the number